 - Ads at the bottom

-There may also be videos and other mixed media throughout as well, and if you’re in a major metro and the keyword searched could have local intent you may even see a Map with three local listings as well.
+There may also be videos and other mixed media throughout.
+If you’re in a major metro area and the keyword searched could have local intent, you may even see a Map with three local listings.

-Business is hard enough as is, so I’ll take every advantage you can.
+Business is hard enough as it is, so take every advantage you can.
 You can bet your competitors sure are.

 - Is Google showing Youtube/video results for this query?
 If so, do I have a video on Youtube about this topic?

 - Are People Also Ask questions showing?
 If so, do I have content on my site covering that topic well?

 - Are Top Stories showing?
 If so, am I prioritizing being there with editorial content even if I’m trying to rank a more transactional page/URL in the regular organic?

 - Even if I’m “ranking well” in the regular organic listings, am I receiving any traffic?
 If not, how can I diversify where I am located on the page and could buying ads make sense?
 If you’ve determined it is worthwhile to rank organically for that term, it’s likely worthwhile to also be buying ads.

 - Are there aggregators ranking well organically where I am not listed but could be in order to get referral traffic and build brand awareness?